-The Supervisory Board elects and discharges the members of the Board of Directors, the Managing Director, his deputy and the head of audit and decides on the Managing Director's contract of employment and the emolument of the head of audit.
+The Supervisory Board elects and discharges the members of the Board of Directors, the Managing Director and head of audit and elects Managing Director's deputy.
+The Supervisory Board decides on the fees of the Board of Directors and the emolument of the head of audit.
 The Supervisory Board has established two permanent committees, the Executive and Nomination Committee and the Audit Committee.